ShravaniMurugesan/19AI307_JAVA/Module-02/DAY-1/README.md

 1. Start : Begin the process of calculating the cube of a number.
 2. Declare a variable to store input : Declare an integer variable n to hold the number whose cube will be calculated.
 3. Create a Scanner object : Create a Scanner object (sc) to read the input from the user.
-4. Read input from the user : Prompt the user to input an integer value.
+4. Read input from the user : Prompt the user to input aan integer value.
 The input value is stored in the variable n.
 5. Call the cubecal function : Call the function cubecal(n) which computes the cube of the number by performing n * n * n.
 6. Store the result : Store the result of the cubecal function in an integer variable result.
 7. Output the result :